MattKuhn123/MattKuhn123.github.io/about.markdown

 permalink: /about/
 ---

 I'm Matt Kuhn!
 A Cincinnati-based husband, father, and software developer.
-I'm most experienced with enterprise-level solutions using the more popular languages like Java and C#.
+I'm most experienced with enterprise-level solutions using the OOP languages like Java and C#.

 - I view software as as a tool for automating well-understood processes.
 - I view software development as the codification of that knowledge.